 Worrying about the future

-Thinking about the ‘the future’, some people have a very clear map of what road they hope to take.
+Being worried about the future is not uncommon.
+Some people have a very clear map of what road they hope to take.
 Others are less certain.

 Why do we worry about the future?

-Many young people who come to Jigsaw have concerns about the future that have a significant impact on their mental health.
-Some of the things causing people concern when they think about the future include:
+At Jigsaw, we work with many young people who have concerns about the future.
+This can have a significant impact on their mental health.
+Some of these include:

-- Changes within the family environment- such as a new step-parent, or the birth of a new sibling.
-Uncertainty and fear of being displaced or rejected in some way can be a cause of anxiety.
+- Changes within the family environment– Such as a new step-parent, or the birth of a new sibling.
+Uncertainty and fear of being displaced or rejected in some way can cause anxiety.

-- Parents separating- In some cases, it can come as a shock to know that your parents were unhappy, and lead to mistrust and uncertainty about your role in the family.
+- Parents separating– Sometimes, it can come as a shock to know your parents were unhappy.
+This can lead to mistrust and uncertainty about your role in the family.

-- Eco-anxiety- Increased focus on climate change can be a great source of anxiety for some young people.
+- Climate change– This is a real source of anxiety for many young people.
 They can feel powerless and cheated about the state of the environment.

 Why do we have these worries?